 However, as some organizations were forced to adapt too quickly, their security systems have not kept pace with securing a remote workforce.
 This will be compounded if employees are working through private devices or using open wi-fi networks.

 And these are just a few of the risks that CISOs have been grappling with over the past few months, some without success because of the nature of their business.
 They’ve also had to contend with cyber threats that have increased exponentially since the pandemic.
-In fact, as can be seen by this WHO report, they have seen a significant uptick in cyberattacks and email scams.
+As can be seen, by this WHO report, they have seen a significant uptick in cyberattacks and email scams.
 This has led the WHO to migrate its systems to a more secure authenticated one.

 Optimizing your security systems for remote working

 In assessing plans for the future of remote work, PWC conducted a remote working survey in June 2020.
-According to their results, 53% of employers plan to give remote workers “better security policies to support remote work” in order that employees have what they need to be more productive.
+According to their results, 53% of employers plan to give remote workers “better security policies to support remote work” so that employees have what they need to be more productive.